Meditation for porn recoverers

 There is substantial information regarding consistent meditation and the pronounced shift to a more active frontal lobe region and a quieter limbic system.
 Just in case you're wondering, an energized frontal/pre-frontal lobe is responsible for joy, concentration, willpower- essentially much of what were chasing in our reboots.
 An overactive limbic system is associated with depression, anxiety, anger, rage, etc.

-Here's a book by a NoFapper on meditation.
+Here's a free app by a NoFapper to help with meditation.

 Just 11 hours of learning a meditation technique induces positive structural changes in brain connectivity by boosting efficiency in a part of the brain that helps a person regulate behavior in accordance with their goals, researchers report.